How fast does your website load up when someone visits it?

 Why does website speed matter?

 Your page load time is one of the key factors to your website’s success because 70% of consumers consider website speed a key determinant of their purchase decision.

-With Google favoring fast-loading websites, slow websites are unlikely to rank high on SERP.
-Consequently, your website gets less traffic and exposure.
+Also, since Google favors fast-loading websites, slow websites are unlikely to rank high on the search result pages (SERPs).

-For these reasons, it’s essential to always find ways to speed up your website.
+This is why it’s essential to find the time it takes to ways to speed up your website.

 How long should a website take to load?